pjaos/mpy_tool/README.md

 - Example 5
 As above but with the ability to respond to are you there broadcast messages with stats in JSON format.
 Click [here](mcu_template_software/examples/project_template_5/README.md) for more info.

+- Example 6
+As above but with the ability to connect to a WebREPL prompt using a browser.
+Click [here](mcu_template_software/examples/project_template_6/README.md) for more info.

+- Example 7
+This has less functionality than the previous example.
+It allows the user to setup the WiFi using USB or bluetooth connections.
+Once connected to the WiFi the WebREPL interface is available.
+Click [here](mcu_template_software/examples/project_template_7/README.md) for more info.

 ## Installing software onto a new MCU